Research at the highest international level

 40% of all doctors graduated from Aalto University come from the Aalto Doctoral Programme in Science.
 Those who have graduated from the Doctoral Programme have positions in the academic world, the public sector or in the industry and commerce.

 |- women||13%||26 %||15 %||28 %||22 %||18%|

 |- international doctoral students||18 %||20 %||28 %||22 %||24 %||29%|

 |- 30-years old or younger||29 %||32 %||42 %||22 %||30 %||38%|

 Those who want to apply to Aalto Doctoral Programme in Science must hold a master’s degree in a relevant field completed with a very good academic success.
 Applicants should have a good command of spoken and written English, and they should have capacity for scientific research work.
 In addition, applicants must have motivation to complete the doctoral degree within the target time (four years for full-time students), and conduct research at the highest international level.

 Before submitting the application, each applicant must contact the professor in charge of their intended research field to discuss beginning doctoral studies.
 Applicants are urged to ensure that their expertise and research interests are commensurate with the research group (and those of the supervising professor of their studies) that they apply to.

-The Doctoral Programme can be applied to throughout the year with the exception of the Department of Industrial Engineering and Management which can only be applied to once a year.
-From 1.1.2016 students applying for part-time doctoral studies can apply only twice a year, in March and in September.
+For full-time studies, the Doctoral Programme can be applied to throughout the year.
+Students applying for part-time doctoral studies can apply twice a year, in March and in September.
 More information on applying and eligibility can be found on Into.